+We have audited the accompanying separate financial statements of QNB Bank (S.A.E.) which comprise the separate financial position as at December 31, 2024 and the related separate statements of income, comprehensive income, changes in equity, and cash flows for the financial year then ended, a summary of significant accounting policies and other explanatory notes.

+Management's Responsibility for the Separate Financial Statements

-We have performed a limited review for the accompanying separate interim financial statements of Qatar National Bank (QNB ALAHLI previously) (S.A.E) which comprise of the separate statement of financial position as of June 30, 2024, and the related separate statements of income, comprehensive income, changes in equity and cash flows for the six-months period then ended, and a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these separate interim financial statements in accordance with the basis of recognition and measurement issued by Central Bank of Egypt on December 16, 2008, as amended by the regulations issued on February 26, 2019, and the prevailing Egyptian laws.
-Our responsibility is to express a conclusion on these separate interim financial statements based on our limited review.
+These separate financial statements are the responsibility of the Bank's management.
+Management is responsible for the preparation and fair presentation of these separate financial statements in accordance with the rules of preparation and presentation of the banks' financial statements, basis of recognition and measurement issued by the Central Bank of Egypt on December 16, 2008 as amended by the regulations issued on February 26, 2019 and in light of the prevailing Egyptian laws and regulations, management responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the separate financial statements that are free from material misstatement, whether due to fraud or error; management responsibility also includes selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.